ConfederacyOfGaia/Gaia/zephyrlands.md

 The Zephyrlands cover a vast amount of land.
 They are bordered on the west by a vast ocean, to the north by frozen, inhospitible tundra, to the east by immense, craggy mountains, and to the south by endless desert.
 There is a smaller mountain range that runs through the center of the continent to the sea, and an inland sea in north central Enda.

-Distances in the Zephyrlands are measured in *wheels*: 1 wheel is defined as the distance a horse-drawn wagon can travel in a day, and is roughly 20 Earth miles.
+Distances in the Zephyrlands are measured in *wheels*: 1 wheel is defined as the distance a horse-drawn wagon can travel in a day at a relaxed pace, and is roughly 20 Earth miles.
 From north to south, the Zephyrlands measure about 45 wheels (about 900 miles), and 40 from East to West (about 800 miles).
 On the map, each hex represents 1 wheel, and thus about 1 day's travel.

 ## Cultures

 The Zephyrlands currently consists of several kingdoms, but until the Great Devastation, they were all part of the same Zephyran empire.
 This means they share a culture and a common language, flavored with the regional differences that are left over from the pre-imperal kingdoms.
 After the Great Devastation, the kingdoms mostly reverted to their old boundaries, but kept many of the Zephyran conventions and culture.

-The peoples of the continent are collectively called Zephyrans.
+The peoples of the western half of Enda are collectively called Zephyrans.
 Peoples from individual kingdoms speak their own lanaguages, and also speak the common tongue (also called Zephyran).
 Most people strongly identify with their home town or village, rather than their kingdom or the Zephyrlands as a whole.

 In general, Zephyran culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
 These patterns are woven into everyday life, and influence most things.